-Agreement-Applicable Law; Forum, Venue and Jurisdiction."
-By purchasing a common unit, a limited partner is irrevocably consenting to these limitations and provisions regarding claims, suits, actions or proceedings and submitting to the exclusive jurisdiction of Delaware courts.
+Our partnership agreement is governed by Delaware law.
+Our partnership agreement includes exclusive forum, venue and jurisdiction provisions designating Delaware courts as the exclusive venue for most claims, suits, actions and proceedings involving us or our officers, directors and employees.
+Please read "The Partnership Agreement-Applicable Law; Forum, Venue and Jurisdiction."
+By purchasing a common unit, a limited partner is irrevocably consenting to these provisions regarding claims, suits, actions or proceedings and submitting to the exclusive jurisdiction of Delaware courts.
 If a dispute were to arise between a limited partner and us or our officers, directors or employees, the limited partner may be required to pursue its legal remedies in Delaware which may be an inconvenient or distant location and which is considered to be a more corporate-friendly environment.
-These provisions may have the effect of discouraging lawsuits against us and our general partner's directors and officers.